-Name the three elements necessary for an enforceable contract.
+Name the three elements necessary for an enforcement contract.

 To be enforceable, must a contract generally be in writing?

-Generally, a writing is not required unless the contract is within the Statute of Frauds.
+Generally, a writing is not requried unless the contract is within the Statute of Frauds.

 Define the term “offer” and state its key requirements.

-What is the general rule regarding the revocability of an offer by the offeror?
+What is the general rule regard in the revocability of an offer by the offeror?

 When is revocation of an offer effective?